Robbie Grossman Preview, Player Props: Rangers vs. Twins

 Robbie Grossman At The Plate

-- Grossman has 20 doubles, a triple, eight home runs and 36 walks while hitting .232.
+- Grossman has 20 doubles, a triple, eight home runs and 39 walks while batting .232.

-- He has scored in 36 games this season, with multiple runs 10 times.
+- He has scored in 37 of 91 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.